mikesamm/mikesamm.github.io/content/posts/apolis.md

 The service details page is heavily interactive.
 Users will be constantly updating the statuses of each guest using a service.
 Two example workflows:

 - Non-resource-limited service like free shelter vouchers:
-	- a guest requests a service upon sign in, they are immediately queued to receive the service
+	- a guest requests a shelter voucher upon sign in, they are immediately queued to receive the service
-	- the volunteer coordinating the service will call their name when they are at the top of the queue, give them a voucher, then mark the guest as completed
+	- the volunteer coordinating the vouchers will call their name when they are at the top of the queue, give them a voucher, then mark the guest as completed
 - Resource-limited service like showers:
-	- a guest requests a service upon sign in, they are immediately queued to receive the service.
+	- a guest requests a shower upon sign in, they are immediately queued to use a shower
 	- the volunteer coordinating the service will call their name and assign them a shower
 	- the volunteer will monitor the time they spend in the shower, referencing a start time that marks when they were assigned the shower
 	- when the allotted time is up, the volunteer marks the guest as completed and the shower is freed up for another guest

-These are two ideal workflows, but in a fast paced environment there will likely be missteps and changing circumstances, so at any given time the user needs to be able to update the guest to any status regardless of where in the ideal workflow they are.
+These are two ideal workflows, but in a very active environment there will likely be missteps and changing circumstances, so at any given time the user needs to be able to update the guest to any status regardless of where in the ideal workflow they are.

 Technically, since all the data is coming from the API, multiple requests need to be sent and many different scenarios need to be handled depending on what status the guest needs to be changed to and from.
 I could see the API calls and helper functions piling up in my components, it'd be awesome to avoid all that manual refetching as guest statuses change.